artrivas/I2-HOFI/README.md

 ### Upcoming Updates
 We're preparing to release several enhancements soon:
-- Pre-trained model weights for the datasets described in [DATASET.md](datasets/DATASET.md) to facilitate result reproduction.
+- Pre-trained model weights trained on different the datasets to facilitate result reproduction.
 - An inference script for reproducing the results.
 - Releasing t-SNE plotting code for visualization and analysis of model outputs.